SayaliNilangekar/cmpe-255-music-decade-prediction/README.md

 # Project Description

 Our project presents a regression and classification analysis of a subset of the Million Songs Dataset.
-We have attempted to use various regression models to successfully predict the release year of a song and also tried to use various classification models to categorize songs by decade based on various features given in the dataset linked below.
+We have attempted to use various regression models to successfully predict the release year of a song and also tried to use various classification models to categorize songs by decade based on various features given in the dataset linked above.